Page Editor Options - CSS Tab

 What is my solution for newbie's who keep finding their code littered with style1 style2 etc?
 It's quite simple really TURN OFF the Formatting bar and or the Common Toolbar, it's easy to do and easy to TURN BACK ON.

 You can either bring up the Customize Dialog box by going to Format - Customize.
 Or right click on a grey area of the toolbars and choose Customize from the pop up menu.
-When open select the Toolbars Tab and un-tick the Formatting and/or Common Toolbars
+When open select the Toolbars Tab and un-tick the Formatting and/or Common Toolbars.
+(EW 3.0 & EW 4.0 - View - Toolbars, or right click on a blank area of the toolbars and choose from the pop up menu. )

 The reason I suggest turning it off is so you won't be tempted to use it.
-Your first order of business after setting up Expression web is to either use one of the generic predefined templates or CSS layouts that come with EW to start learning to use CSS or to make your own sheet, which I highly recommend you start with.
+Your first order of business after setting up Expression web is to either use one of the generic predefined templates or CSS layouts that come with EW to start learning to use CSS or to make your own sheet, or better yet download a set of Site Templates which will be available from within Expression Web itself, after you follow the download instructions.

-However you might want to add a style for Bold instead of using the font bar, when using bold within a sentence you need a span tag to encompass just the selection you want to make bold.
+However you might want to add a style for colouring a section of text instead of using the font bar.
+When colouring a section of text within a sentence you need a span tag to encompass just the selection you want to make coloured.
 For example in the HTML Code you would have.

 The Style in the Cascading Style Sheet would be: